 After the ‘Lord Mayors Parade’ gardeners get the manure.
-After the snow and sometimes during the snow gardeners get the Glory at least of Scilla.
+After the snow and sometimes during the snow gardeners get the Glory of the Snow or at least the glory of Scilla.

 I like to grow bulbs in the garden but am often put to shame by other displays.
 I sometimes wonder ‘Why Don’t My Scilla Look Like This?’ but then realise that comparing your garden to Kew garden or international locations means you are on a hiding to nothing.

 Tips to Look Like This